5 Factors to Selling a Home

 Once the CMA is completed, we will have a better idea what we’re up against in comparison to similarly active listings.

 Depending on your available funds and desire to make repairs or upgrades to your home I (Brett) can offer a priority list of tasks to improve your home’s value.
-See Brett’s list Local Resources if you need them to get a job done.
+See Brett’s list of Helpful Contacts if you need a job done.

 If you aren’t quite ready yet and want to make these repairs or upgrades, I will come back at a later date and re-do my CMA once the work has been completed.